department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 You can transfer benefits if you’re on active duty or in the Selected Reserve, and:
   - You’re in one of these situations:
      - You have at least 6 years of service on the date of approval and agree to serve four additional years from the date of election, **or**
-     - You have at least 10 years of service on the date of approval, are prevented by either policy or statute from committing to 4 additional years, but agree to serve for the maximum amount of time allowed, **or**
+     - You have at least 10 years of service on the date of approval, are prevented by either policy or statute from committing to 4 additional years, but agree to serve for the maximum amount of time allowed, **and**
   - The recipient of the benefit is enrolled in DEERS.

 ### Who's covered?